 experiment with different pricing models and our main goal is to provide our clients with the flexibility to adopt different ebook pricing models for different kinds of customers.

-- IngramSpark accounts that were activated on or after October 27, 2020, receive 85% of the net revenue received by IngramSpark for every sale of your ebook(s) no matter who the retailer is.
+IngramSpark accounts receive 85% of the net revenue received by IngramSpark for every sale of your ebook(s) no matter who the retailer is.

 If there were no ebook sales, you will not receive a compensation report email.

 Monthly sales reports will be emailed within five (5) business days of our accounting month-end.
 Payments are made to the publisher, via direct deposit or PayPal, 90 days from the end of the month in which the sales are reported.